 The federal agency said products that do not meet this standard could be considered as having a defect that represents a “substantial product hazard.”
 CPSC has also warned the furniture industry that if the agency learns of such products, it will initiate an investigation and seek “corrective action.”
 Manufacturers are required to report any product defects to the CPSC.
 However, if they don’t do so, they could face a civil penalty.
 In some cases, criminal penalties may apply if these violations were deliberate.

 The standard, ASTM F-2057-17, applies to all clothing storage units over 30 inches tall.
-To be considered compliant, the piece of furniture (dresser, chest) must pass two stability tests and have a permanent affixed warning label that is visible to consumers.
-The furniture must also be shipped with tip restraints with detailed instructions on how to install them.
+To be considered compliant, a piece of furniture (dresser, chest) must pass two stability tests and have a permanent warning label visible to consumers.
+Additionally, the furniture must come with tip restraints and comprehensive installation instructions.

 How Can You Prevent Tip-Overs